-Table 2 summarises annual mean, minimum and maximum temperature for all land and excluding Antarctica, and energy budget components with estimates from Henning (1989), Budyko (1978) and Smith et al. (2008).
-With an exclusion of a cooler mean screen temperature by 0.5° C, and in particular the maximum temperature was dominated by the difference in maximum temperature (lower by 0.86° Cand-) with the minimum temperature higher slightly higher (by 0.09° C. Over the Northern hemisphere above 30).
-Over Northern land (30-90° Nlatitude) (Table 3), ACCESS1.1 is cooler by about 0.5° Cand the with mean maximum temperature was cooler by about 1.3° C and the minimum temperatures temperature warmer by 0.4° C.
+Table 2 summarizes annual mean, minimum, and maximum temperature for all land and excluding Antarctica, and energy budget components with estimates from Henning (1989), Budyko (1978), and Smith et al. (2008).
+Excluding the Antarctic continent, where the largest temperature differences occur, ACCESS1.1 simulates a cooler mean screen temperature by 0.5 °C, dominated by the difference in maximum temperature (lower by 0.86 °C) with the minimum temperature slightly higher (by 0.09 °C).
+Over northern land (30-90° N) (Table 3), ACCESS1.1 is cooler by about 0.5 °C, with mean maximum temperature cooler by about 1.3 °C and the minimum temperature warmer by 0.4 °C. Seasonal temperature differences are larger; in boreal winter the ACCESS1.1 minimum temperature was warmer by 1.7 °C, while in summer the ACCESS1.1 maximum temperature was cooler by 2.7 °C.